VirajYParikh/Lab_5_ISSEM/README.md

 6. Open a new terminal window
 7. Type the following commands in succession:
 - Ensure you are in the root directory
-- export FLASK_APP="main.app"
+- export FLASK_APP=app.py
 - flask run
 - If you run into any errors you update your python

-8. The application will start running on the localhost and you will be able to open the same in browser using the link mentioned in the console
+8. The application will start running on the localhost and you will be able to open the same in the browser using the link mentioned in the console
-9. Run that link in the browser where you will see the flask application running.
+9. Run that link in the browser where you will see the Flask application running.

-Incase the above steps are not working you can communicate with the TA's to help you out.
+In case the above steps are not working you can communicate with the TAs to help you out.

 ## Submission

 This is a group submission.
-Please write your responses in a word file and convert it to the pdf.
+Please write your responses in a Word file and convert it to the PDF.
 Submit only one pdf file per group.
-Title of the file should be lab4*group*<group_number>.pdf.
+The title of the file should be lab4*group*<group_number>.pdf.
 Good luck!

 ## Infant Incubator Model Explained